London 601-700

 Hales Coachman ................1.4 also

-numerous entries for waistcoats, gloves, silk stockings, buckles, spurs,
+numerous entries for waistcoats, gloves, silk stockings, buckles, spurs, scabbard,dinner at Taphouse,

-scabbard,dinner at Taphouse, White Hart, also references to Addenbroke,
+White Hart, also references to Addenbroke, Chelsea,

-Chelsea, Crippelgate,plus a list of books, including Dr Johnson Lives of the
+Crippelgate,plus a list of books, including Dr

-Poets.
-Also there are 24 pages of very closely written text, it appears to be
+Johnson Lives of the Poets.
+Also there are 24 pages of very closely written

-thoughts and remarks by the author, including a numbered list of improvements
+text, it appears to be thoughts and remarks by the author, including a

-to character and ways to behave.
-This is
+numbered list of improvements to character and ways to behave.
+This

-be possible to conduct research that shed light on the author and his life.
-A
+therefore it would be possible to conduct research that shed light on the

-really fantastic find for any historian who specialises in this period of
+author and his life.
+A really fantastic find for any historian who

-English life.
-I have been really entranced by it, I find the beautiful
+specialises in this period of English life.
+I have been really entranced by

-copperplate quite hard to decipher in places but it gets easier the more I
+it, I find the beautiful copperplate quite hard to decipher in places but it

-have looked at it.
-Condition is very good antique, all pages are intact and
+gets easier the more I have looked at it.
+Condition is very good antique, all

-clean with only very light age marking is a few place, nothing that detracts
+pages are intact and clean with only very light age marking is a few place, nothing that detracts from this beautiful book.

-a Miss Marsh and a Mr Buknell at Yialing (Ealing?) are mentioned. |
+Cover is intact and worn on edges.
+From the images a Miss Marsh and a Mr Buknell at Yialing (Ealing?) are mentioned. |

 Shephard |